View Stephen Krill's Obituary on citizensvoice.com and share memories

 Stephen P. Krill, 83, of Scott Street, Wilkes-Barre, passed away Monday, Sept.
 14, 2020, at Birchwood Rehab & Nursing Center, during a brief visit.

-Stephen was born March 7, 1937, in the Irishtown section of Hudson in Plains Twp., to Stephen and Mary Dutko Krill.
+Stephen was born March 7, 1937, in the Irishtown section of Hudson in Plains Twp., to Steve and Mary Dutko Krill.

 Steve was a graduate of Coughlin High School (1954) and King's College (1969), Steve was an avid outdoorsman, participating in various sport groups in fishing, hunting and trapping and was also a member of the local Masonic Lodge.
 Steve was a veteran of the U.S. Army, serving as a food inspector for three years after enlisting 1958.
 Steve taught children with special needs during his tenure as a Luzerne Intermediate Unit School teacher, serving Wilkes-Barre area.

-Friends may call from 9:30 a.m until service which begins at 10:30 a.m.
-Saturday in Holy Trinity Orthodox Church with the Rev. Innocent Neal officiating.
+The Requiem Service will begin at 10:30 a.m.
+Saturday in Holy Trinity Orthodox Church, WilkesBarre, with the Rev. Innocent Neal officiating.
+Friends may call from 9:30 a.m. until time of service.

 Interment will be in Fern Knoll Burial Park, Dallas.